v0ncent/CryBaby.Com/README.md

-# The official Crybaby.com Webcomic website.
+# The official Love That Extravasates Webcomic website.